Venues of the 2000 Summer Olympics: During the Olympics

 Before the start of the women's marathon, street personnel in Sydney had to tow 137 cars that were parked along the course.
 Japan's Naoko Takahashi won the event.

-Canoe sprint events on the last day of the Games at the Regatta Centre were delayed for six hours by up to 50 mph wind gusts.
-The Regatta Center also had lane markers that were damaged and an official's aluminum dinghy sinking.
+On the last day of the canoeing speed competitions, the last races had to be delayed for a day, due to 50 mph wind gusts.
+The Regatta Center also had lane markers that were damaged and an official's aluminum dinghy sunk.
 Eight days earlier in the men's rowing coxless four final, Great Britain's Steve Redgrave won the gold medal in his fifth straight Olympics.

-The endurance course of the equestrian eventing competition led to the hospitalization of two riders and four horses being injured, including one that was subsequently put to sleep.
-Meanwhile, the individual jumping final was held in the midst of high winds that forced volunteers to hold down some of the top rails until a rider approached.
+Considered the most difficult route ever in the history of the Olympic Games, the equestrian endurance course event was marked by two serious accidents that led to the hospitalization of two riders, and four horses being injured, including one that was subsequently put to sleep.
+Meanwhile, the individual jumping finals were held in the midst of high winds that forced volunteers to hold down some of the top rails until a rider approached.